yanmn/yanmn.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student (2019 - present) at Department of Computer Science, [Xiamen University](https://en.xmu.edu.cn/), working in the spAtial Sensing and Computing Lab ([ASC](https://asc.xmu.edu.cn/)), advised by Prof. [Cheng Wang](http://www.cwang93.net/index_en.htm) and Prof. [Chenglu Wen](https://asc.xmu.edu.cn/t/wenchenglu).
-I started to do my M.S. in 2017 and turned to do Ph.D. in 2019.
-I obtained my B.E. in cognitive science from Xiamen University in 2016.
+I am a Ph.D. student (since 2019) in the Department of Computer Science at [Xiamen University](https://en.xmu.edu.cn/), where I am part of the spAtial Sensing and Computing Lab ([ASC](https://asc.xmu.edu.cn/)), advised by Prof. [Cheng Wang](http://www.cwang93.net/index_en.htm) and Prof. [Chenglu Wen](https://asc.xmu.edu.cn/t/wenchenglu).
+I obtained my B.E. in Cognitive Science from Xiamen University in 2016, and started my M.S. studies in 2017 before transitioning to the Ph.D. program.

-My research interests lie in 3D Computer Vision, LiDAR mapping and LiDAR human capture.
-I am currently working on in-the-wild LiDAR human-scene capture.
+My research interests primarily focus on 3D Computer Vision, including LiDAR mapping, scene-aware 4D human pose estimation and and human-scene interaction capture.
+My goal is to develop robust methods for perceive and understand human behavior in complex environments.

 <!-- ## Selected Publications